Keith-Campbell/HoloGAN/README.md

 max_epochs:
 			Number of epochs to train.
 Defaults is 50.
 epoch_step:
 			Number of epochs to train before starting to decrease the learning rate.
 Default is 25.
 z_dim:
 			Dimension of the noise vector.
 Defaults is 128.
 d_eta:
-			Learning rate of the discriminator.Default is 0.0001
+			Learning rate of the discriminator.
+Default is 0.0001
 g_eta:
-			Learning rate of the generator.Default is 0.0001
+			Learning rate of the generator.
+Default is 0.0001
 beta1:
 			Beta 1 for the Adam optimiser.
 Default is 0.5
 beta2: